8.20 MEASUREMENTS AND PAYMENT COMPUTATIONS

 Project inspector should document procedure selected and reasons for doing so.

 Asphalt Binder Quantities and Pay Adjustments

 Asphalt binder contract quantities for a project are estimated based on a basic asphalt binder content for mixture size and type.
 Target asphalt binder percentage to be used is then set by job mix formula.
-Where it is anticipated that quantity of asphalt binder used will result in a substantial change as defined in Construction Manual 2.36, a change order shall be written prior to accomplishing the work.
-Project engineer is responsible for checking asphalt binder percentage established by job mix and initiating the change order.
+Where it is anticipated that quantity of asphalt binder used will result in a substantial change as defined in Construction Manual 2.36, a contract modification shall be written prior to accomplishing the work.
+Project engineer is responsible for checking asphalt binder percentage established by job mix and initiating the contract modification.